Leading CAD Outsourcing Company offers solutions of Engineering CAD Services, Design Drafting & 3D Modeling

 Notches and Tabs Fig. 5

-Sheet metal doors and windows need notches and tabs to make provisions for hinges and locks.
-But there are a few design parameters to consider when specifying the notch. (see Fig. 5)
+Sheet metal doors and windows design requires that doors and windows have notches and tabs for hinges and locks.
+Several parameters to keep in mind when making notches.
+(See Fig 5)

 Notch 1 Fig. 6 Wrong method